myon-bioinformatics/myon-bioinformatics.github.io/README.md

 - https://linktr.ee/myon123

-# 🤧All the followings will be complemeted.　→🆗
+# 🤧All the followings will be complemeted　→🆗
 - [x] index.html
 - [x] style.css
 - [x] index.js